 Santa Cruz is a coastal California city known for great surfing waves, sunny beaches, and a laid-back, natural atmosphere.
 Getting outside is a must-do in Santa Cruz, whether you’re a lifelong resident or just visiting.
 And you can’t forget man’s best friend!
 Santa Cruz has endless options of pet-friendly activities that you and your pet can enjoy together.

-Keep reading to find out more about the best pet-friendly Santa Cruz activities and dining.
+Once you’ve settled into your pet-friendly vacation rental, keep reading to find out more about the best pet-friendly Santa Cruz activities and dining.

 Pet-Friendly Activities in Santa Cruz

 There’s so much to do in Santa Cruz.
 Fortunately, most outdoor activities in the area welcome furry friends to accompany you on your adventures.
 These are the top pet-friendly activities you and Fido can’t miss in Santa Cruz:

 If you want to give your pet some off-leash freedom, check out one of these off-leash beaches and dog parks in Santa Cruz: